enricleon/image-gallery/README.md

 This gallery has been developed using [create-react-app-ts](https://github.com/wmonk/create-react-app-typescript) along with sass for the frontend.

-The backend API is using a basic Express.js structure for the API.
+The backend API is using a basic Express.js structure.

 ## How to install